Dyalog/link/docs/Discussion/TechDetails.md

 - Namespaces must be named.
 To be precise, it must be true that `ns≡(⎕NS⍬)⍎⍕ns`.
 Scripted namespaces must not be anonymous.
 When creating an unscripted namespace, we recommend using `⎕NS` dyadically to name the created namespace (for example `'myproject' ⎕NS ⍬` rather than `myproject←⎕NS ⍬`).
 This allows retrieving namespace reference from its display form (for example `#.myproject` rather than `#.[namespace]`).

-  Changes to - or within - unnamed namespaces will be ignored.
+  **Changes to - or within - unnamed namespaces will be ignored.**

 - There must be exactly one file in the directory per named item to be created in the workspace.
 In particular, you must not have more than one file defining the same object: this will be reported as an error on [Link.Create](../API/Link.Create.md) or [Link.Import](../API/Link.Import.md).

+  In other words, Link does not support source files that define multiple names, even though `2∘⎕FIX` does support this.

 - Names which have source files should not have more than one definition within the same namespace.
 For example, if you have a global constant linked to a source file, you should not reuse that name for a local variable.
 If you were to edit the local variable while tracing, Link would be unable to distinguish it from the global name, and overwrite the source file.